Notes on the XXI Olympiad – Rio de Janeiro 2016 (Rio and Me addendum one)

 On 2 December 2015, Eduardo Cosentino da Cunha, leading the Chamber of Deputies of Brazil and who the BBC labeled the “nemesis” of Rousseff led that body in filing impeachment charges against her that resulted in her suspension from office for six months.
 (Da Cunha himself would be indicted in May of 2016 as part of the Petrobras scandal.)

-Many everyday Brazilians denounced this effort as a neoliberal coup masterminded by U.S. foreign policy and corporate interests.
-Their suspicions were not entirely unfounded as it paralleled a pattern of U.S. adventurism and based familiar throughout Latin America.
-Though they didn’t demonstrate American involvement, a series of previously secret audio recordings revealed the efforts to unseat Rousseff as a conspiracy among Brazilian politicians to end the Petrobras corruption scandal and seize power at the same time.
+Many everyday Brazilians denounced this effort as a neoliberal coup masterminded by U S foreign policy and corporate interests.
+Their suspicions were not entirely unfounded as it paralleled a pattern of U S adventurism familiar throughout Latin America.
+Though they didn’t provide evidence of American involvement, a series of previously secret audio recordings revealed the efforts to unseat Rousseff as a conspiracy among Brazilian politicians to end the Petrobras corruption scandal and seize power at the same time.

 Despite the government’s promise, Olympic development meant the fate of Vila Autódromo was essentially a death sentence as this current satellite view from Google Maps shows.